HN67/Jerra/README.md

 # Jerra
-Repository for Group T09 - 2
+Repository for the project of Group T09 - 2